Asana vs Monday: Which is Best in 2022? (Detailed Breakdown)

 - Individual (Free version) – Unlimited boards, unlimited documents, over 200 templates, 20+ column types, up to two seats, etc.

-- Standard ($10 per month) – Everything in the Individual plan + unlimited free viewers, unlimited items, timeline and Gantt views, calendar view, up to 250 automation actions per month, the ability to combine up to five boards, etc.
+- Standard ($10 per month) – Everything in the Individual plan + Basic plan, timeline and Gantt charts and views, calendar view, up to 250 automation actions per month, the ability to combine up to five boards, etc.

 - Pro ($16 per month) – Everything in the Standard plan + time tracking, chart view, up to 25,000 automation actions per month, the ability to combine up to 10 boards, etc.